stazay/excel_extractor/README.md

 ````
 ____

+extract_datum() - THIS FUNCTION SEARCHES FOR CORRESPONDING DATA WITHIN THE QUERIED CELL, AND RETURNS IT AS AN OUTPUT.
 ````
 extract_datum(workbook, sheet_index, queried_column, queried_row)
-THIS FUNCTION SEARCHES FOR CORRESPONDING DATA WITHIN THE QUERIED CELL, AND RETURNS IT AS AN OUTPUT. workbook          -- the workbook being queried sheet_index       -- the worksheet being queried queried_column    -- the column of information that data is being extracted from
+workbook          -- the workbook being queried sheet_index       -- the worksheet being queried queried_column    -- the column of information that data is being extracted from